elucian/bee/syntax/structure.md

 **Imports:**

 ```
-load $bee_lib.folder_name:(*.bee);
+load $bee_lib.folder_name:(*);
 load $bee_lib.folder_name:(x,y,z);
 ```

-* using: (*.bee) all files with extension _bee_ are found on disk and parsed;
-* using: (x,y,z) only x,y,z files are found on disk and parsed;
+* using:(*) all public members are borrowed in local scope;
+* using:(x,y,z) only some public members are borrowed in local scope;

 **Qualifier**
 Bee use _"dot notation"_ to locate external members.
-After import the file name becomes scope qualifier for this notation.
+After load the file name becomes scope qualifier for this notation.
+It is possible to change the qualifier name using `:=` like in example below:

 ```
-qualifier.member_name
+load  qualifier := $bee_lib.folder_name;
+apply qualifier.member_name;
 ```

-qualifier ::= file_name
-qualifier ::= folder_name.file_name
+**Note:**

+When a module is loaded with qualifier, you can not borrow its members.
+All public members must use the specified qualifier or you can use "with" block to suppress the qualifier for a region of code.

 **Alias**

-You can create an alias for a scope qualifier or for specific members:
+You can create an alias for a for specific members:

 ```
-alias qualifier := folder_name.file_name
-alias element   := qualifier.member_name
+alias new_name := qualifier.member_name;
 ```

 **Examples:**